tjaffri/msiot-samples/AllJoyn/Platform/BridgeHost/README.md

 ## Future/Pending
 * Add additional app service commands for removing onboarded device, enumerating, partial update (device id) etc...
+* Add additional properties to DeviceProps class (used for serialize the device props, when calling into Bridge) to match DeviceInfo in BridgeRT

 ### Main files that have the implementation.
 Files that you would care are below.
 Rest are details.